zextras/tech-doc/source/suite/mobile.rst

 -  The ``window_size`` to enforce on all devices synchronizing with the account while the logger is running.

-..

-   **Warning**

-   Account loggers are removed automatically when the mailboxd is stopped or restarted and do not usually survive a mailboxd crash.
+.. warning:: Account loggers are removed automatically when the mailboxd is stopped or restarted and do not usually survive a mailboxd crash.
 Log files won’t be affected.

-.. _account_logger_management:
+.. _mobile_account_logger_management:

 Account Logger Management
 -------------------------